docker/kitematic/docs/nginx-web-server.md

 #### Running the Nginx Web Server Container

 First, if you haven't yet done so, [download and start Kitematic](./index.md).
 Once installed and running, the app should look like this:

 ![Nginx create](../assets/nginx-create.png)

 Click on the _Create_ button of the `hello-world-nginx` listing as shown above.
-This will download and run a tiny Nginx web server in a container via Kitematic, allowing you to serve website data on your Mac.
+Kitematic will download (also known as pull the image) and then run a tiny Nginx web server in a Docker container, allowing it to serve website data to your Mac.

 ![download Nginx hello world](../assets/nginx-hello-world.png)